Public Records & Services in Esko

 Frequently Asked Questions

 To register to vote in Esko, Minnesota, residents can register online through the Minnesota Secretary of State's website, by mail, or in person at the Carlton County elections office.
 Minnesota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Minnesota Secretary of State's voter lookup tool.
-For local municipal elections in Esko, contact the Carlton County Clerk's office for schedules and ballot information.
+For local county and state elections (Esko is an unincorporated community in Carlton County and does not hold municipal elections), contact the Carlton County Clerk's office for schedules and ballot information.

 Property records for Esko, Minnesota are maintained by the Carlton County Assessor's Office and the Carlton County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Carlton County, including parcels in Esko.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Carlton County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Minnesota counties provide online property record searches through their county websites.
-For in-person requests, visit the Carlton County offices at the county courthouse.
 The Carlton County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Esko, Minnesota residents are available through both county and state offices.
 The Minnesota Department of Health, Office of Vital Records, located in Saint Paul, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Minnesota.
 Orders can be placed online, by mail, or in person.
 Locally, the Carlton County Clerk's office issues marriage licenses and maintains marriage records for Carlton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.